 Recreational Boating Laws

 Florida also has many recreational boating laws that cover a wide range of areas.
-Florida is a premier destination for recreational watersports, and the state uses it’s comprehensive laws and regulations to provide clear guidelines on safe and responsible boating.
+Florida is a premier destination for recreational watersports, and the state uses its comprehensive laws and regulations to provide clear guidelines on safe and responsible boating.
 It’s essential that recreational boaters are clear on these laws and regulations to stay compliant while also ensuring that they are doing their part to keep everyone around them safe, as well.

 Boater Education